-In addition to the handling of missing data, WHAT includes the framework to easily validate and assess the uncertainty of the estimated missing values with a jackknife resampling technique.
-This feature is an invaluable tool for quickly validating the method for a given study area and to test the performance of new methods that could be added to future version of the software.
-The entire gapfilling process used in WHAT is illustrated in the flowchart of Figure X.
+In addition to the handling of missing data, WHAT includes a jackknife resampling technique, to conveniently validate and assess the uncertainty of the estimated missing values.
+This feature will represent a valuable tool for quickly testing the performance of the different methods available to fill data gaps in a future version of the software.
+The entire gap-filling process used in WHAT is illustrated in the flowchart in Figure X.

 Step 1: Pre-processing

-Quality Check
+Quality Control